ibrahimcangok/VIP-Tasima-New-Version/README.md

-# Eksik Fonksiyonlar Tamamlandı !!
+# Eksik Classlar tamamlandı.
+a